Setup

 Custom loader implementation guide

-1. Override database location in Unity Editor.
+1. Override the database location in the Unity Editor.

-Overriding database location inside Unity Editor
+Step 1: Overriding the database location in the Unity Editor

 1. Exit Unity

-2. Backup your database files
+2. Back up your database files

-4. Open bansheegz_database.bytes.meta file in text editor and replace its guid with this value 3637ea689da0cff4b8d5c0fb5d609c15
+4. Open bansheegz_database.bytes.meta file in a text editor and replace its guid with the following value 3637ea689da0cff4b8d5c0fb5d609c15

-Loading database content manually at runtime
+Step 2: Loading database content manually at runtime

 //content is database file content